Zoneomics Logo

 The minimum parking standards may be modified by the Planning Commission or for large scale developments as listed below.
 A parking analysis may be required for developments seeking a reduction in parking standards.

-1. The may restrict or limit the total number of parking spaces to be provided in a large scale , or based on the following factors:
+1. The may restrict or limit the total number of to be provided in a large scale , or based on the following factors:

 a.
 The total number of spaces that would otherwise be required for each individual establishment in the ;